mshahriarnihal/QuizCollege/README.md

 - Clean animations, interactive UI, modal quiz setup
 - Reusable auth utility functions for all pages
 - MongoDB schema tracks not just scores, but full quiz metadata
-- Heroku deployment with MongoDB Atlas backend
+- Render deployment with MongoDB Atlas backend
 - The limited timer makes your experience even more thrilling!
 - You can always choose to restart the quiz during the game in case you want to.
 It will ask you once to confirm though.
 - Last but not the least, don't forget to check out the cool logo we have designed only for you! :") 🥲